PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 16:48:43
+Last updated: 2024-04-02 16:49:17
-Random Quote: It is the mark of an educated mind to be able to entertain a thought without accepting it. - Aristotle
+Random Quote: Ask yourself the secret of your success.
+Listen to your answer and practice it. - Richard Bach